dumaleja/COCOM-Game/README.md

 ## 👩‍💻 Author

-Created by Jared — a U.S. Air Force geospatial analyst, teacher, and military education innovator passionate about making learning interactive and fun!
+Created by J.D., MGIS — a U.S. Air Force analyst, Academy Instructor, and military education innovator passionate about making learning interactive and fun!

 ---

 ## 📬 Feedback

+---

+## 📝 License & Attribution

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+SVG World Map © [amCharts](https://www.amcharts.com/svg-maps/), used under an open license.

+Original code, layout, and COCOM organization © 2025 **HangarQueen, LLC**.
+Educational use encouraged!

 Spotted a bug?
 Want to help improve it?
 Reach out or fork this project and make it your own!